Homepage

 Where to stay in Mdina

-Mdina is small, so small in fact that there are only two hotels within the city’s walls: the Palazzo Bifora Boutique Hotel and The Xara Palace Relais & Chateaux.
+Mdina is small.
+So small, in fact, that there are only two hotels within the city’s walls: the Palazzo Bifora Boutique Hotel and The Xara Palace Relais & Chateaux.
 Both are luxurious and offer a quintessential taste of Maltese life, but we think The Xara Palace – a converted 18th-century palazzo built into Mdina's walls – has the edge.
 Antique furniture, bespoke rooms and a sun-dappled breakfast courtyard are just the start of a decadently relaxed stay.
 If Michelin stars were awarded for views, its rooftop restaurant, de Mondion would more than qualify.
 Fortunately, its superb blend of Maltese and French cuisine has earnt it one already.
 For more wallet-friendly options, look to Rabat, Mdina’s neighbouring town, which offers a wide variety of accommodation just steps away from Mdina’s main gates.

-5. Xlendi
+Xlendi

-Best for couples and succulent seafood
+Best for couples and easy hiking

 Gozo’s coastal towns and villages have a melange of vibrant nightlife, sublime views and great gastronomy.
 Xlendi boasts all of these.